Skip to main content

 Cloud Computing

-Alongside deployment options, cloud computing is commonly broken down into three service models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-IaaS provides virtualized computing resources over the internet, PaaS offers a development platform for building and deploying applications, and SaaS delivers software applications on a subscription basis.
+There are three main types of cloud service models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+IaaS provides the basic building blocks, such as virtual machines and storage.
+PaaS offers tools and frameworks for developers to build applications.
+SaaS delivers ready-to-use software like email or office tools.

 Conclusion